-- Approval of the Plan: Unless the superannuation plan is approved by the Income Tax Commissioner, the contributions made to the plan will not be eligible for tax deductions.
+One advantage of a group pension plan is that contributions are eligible for tax deductions.
+However, unless the Income Tax Commissioner approves the superannuation plan, contributions made to it will not be eligible for tax deductions.

-- Administrative Expenses: These are the direct cost of maintenance and investment deducted from the annual contributions of the plan.
-A higher cost means lower benefits for your employees, but may also mean better service for you.
+This refers to the direct cost of maintenance and investment that the provider deducts from the annual contributions of the plan.
+A higher administrative cost means lower benefits for your employees but may also mean better service for you.
 Therefore, it’s important to strike a balance here.

-- Choices of Pension: Although, it may be lucrative to use the plan to offer a lump sum payment at the time of retirement to the employee, it may not always be in their best interest.
-It’ll be better if the employees are offered choices on how they wish to receive their retirement accumulation, i.e. as a monthly pension etc. as they do not have an income source.
+Although it may be lucrative to use a group pension plan to offer the employee a lump sum payment at the time of retirement, it might not always be in their best interest.
+It is better if the employees can choose how they wish to receive their retirement accumulation, i.e., like a monthly pension, etc.

-- Whether Employees Can Contribute: May be for now you want to keep the contributions limited to the organisation only, but in case later employees also wish to contribute to their pension, the insurer should have the option to allow the same under the same scheme.
-The scheme will become a “contributory pension fund” in such case.
+It is possible that at the time of buying the plan, you want to limit contributions so that only the organisation pays.
+However, later, employees might also wish to contribute to their pension.
+So, the insurer should have an option to allow this under the same scheme.
+In such cases, the scheme will become a ‘contributory pension fund’.

-M/S Mistry Ltd. is looking to offer its employees a group superannuation plans and they have come across multiple offers from the pension funds.
-While almost all of them are approved pension schemes, the factors which worry the director Mr. Swarup Kahuna are the management costs.
+M/S Mistry Ltd. wanted to offer its employees a group superannuation plan and examined multiple offers from different insurance providers.
+Almost all of them were pension plans that had the approval of the Income Tax Commissioner.
+However, the company director, Mr. Swarup Kahuna, worried about management costs.